-VMW271 Wine Marketing: Brand Development 4 class hr/wk, 4 cr.
+VMW271 Wine Marketing: Brand Development

 Focuses on establishing and managing a brand in the wine industry, with emphasis on the Oregon wine industry.
 Examines multiple models and aspects of product differentiation, brand planning, public relations, and media relations.
 Prerequisite: VMW170 with a grade of C or better; or consent of instructor.
 Offered as needed